Creating a Custom Rocky Linux ISO

 loraxpackage:

-sudo dnf install -y lorax
+dnf install -y lorax

 Building the ISO with a kickstart file¶